certtools/intelmq/docs/user/bots.rst

 * `types`: A list of strings or a string of comma-separated values with the names of report types you want to process.
 If you leave this empty, all the available reports will be downloaded and processed (i.e. 'scan', 'drones', 'intel', 'sandbox_connection', 'sinkhole_combined').
 The possible report types are equivalent to the file names given in the section :ref:`Supported Reports <shadowserver-supported-reports>` of the ShadowServer parser.
 * **Cache parameters** (see in section :ref:`common-parameters`, the default TTL is set to 10 days)

+The resulting reports contain the following special field:

+* `extra.file_name`: The name of the downloaded file, with fixed filename extension.
+The API returns file names with the extension `.csv`, although the files are JSON, not CSV.
+Therefore, for clarity and better error detection in the parser, the file name in `extra.file_name` uses `.json` as extension.

 Shodan Stream
 ^^^^^^^^^^^^^